jdfin/smooth_fonts/arduino/libraries/ws24/README.md

 Waveshare has a
 [library and examples](https://www.waveshare.com/w/upload/e/e9/LCD_Module_code.7z)
-for the screen.
-The Arduino code is not very efficient with the SPI bus, and seemed a bit awkward as far as extending it (e.g. chip select usage, data/command might be set over here and assumed correct over there).
+for the screen, but the Arduino code is not very efficient with the SPI bus (slow), and seemed a bit awkward as far as extending it (e.g. chip select usage, or data/command might be set over here and assumed correct over there).
 Some just looks wrong, like initialization commands that don't have the right number of parameters.
-But it works.
+But it seems to work.

 What I wanted was the ability to easily add more fonts without typing in bitmasks.
-This allows generating source for an arbitrary font from one on your PC, then rendering it on the LCD.
+Stuff in this repo allows generating source for an arbitrary font from one on your PC, then rendering it on the LCD.
 There are no other graphics operations (e.g. lines, circles), just rendering smoothed text.
 The only part of the Waveshare software used here is the values written to various registers at init time.
-Some doesn't look right, but I don't think one can fix it (or see that it's correct) without more information from Waveshare and/or errata from ILITEK.
+Some doesn't look right, but I don't think one can fix it (or verify that it's correct) without more information from Waveshare and/or errata from ILITEK.

 If you need more features, you can: